tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Indicate the same parameters as the server indicated in that connection.

-If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in order to send the client authentication data on the first flight.
-In either case, the client Certificate and CertificateVerify (assuming that the Certificate is non-empty) MUST be sent on the first flight.
-A server which receives an initial flight with only "early_data" and which expects certificate-based client authentication MUST NOT accept early data.

-In order to allow servers to readily distinguish between messages sent in the first flight and in the second flight (in cases where the server does not accept the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake".
-A server which does not accept the extension proceeds by skipping all records after the ClientHello and until the next client message of type "handshake".
-[[OPEN ISSUE: This needs replacement when we add encrypted content types.]]
+0-RTT messages sent in the first flight have the same content types as their corresponding messages sent in other flights (handshake, application_data, and alert respectively) but are protected under different keys.
+After all the 0-RTT application data messages (if any) have been sent, a "end_of_early_data" alert of type "warning" is sent to indicate the end of the flight.

 A server which receives an EarlyDataIndication extension can behave in one of two ways:

 - Ignore the extension and return no response.
 This indicates that the server has ignored any early data and an ordinary 1-RTT handshake is required.

 - Return an empty extension, indicating that it intends to process the early data.
 It is not possible for the server